rajeshpp/Chef_Training/README.md

       run_list: recipe[apache]
 8. On node run below command to pull the changes manually: root@ip-172-31-1-105:~# chef-client
+9. Refer cookbooks folder for more cookbooks examples

 Day 3 - 07/25/2018
 =======================